 • Liability clauses

-• The benefit or purpose of the agreement for each party
+• The intended benefits or purposes for each party

 Can A MoU Be Legally Binding?